Comparing Personal Loans vs Business Loans

 One of the biggest differences between business vs. personal loans is the way borrowers can use them.

-Because you may be able to use the influx of cash for both business and personal expenses, a personal loan can give a borrower more flexibility.
+• Because you may be able to use the influx of cash for both business and personal expenses, the uses of a personal loan can be very flexible.
 But personal loans are typically smaller than business loans, and they generally come with a shorter repayment term.
 It can be helpful to have a clear intent for how the money will be spent and to keep separate records for business and personal expenses.

 Differences When Applying for Business and Personal Loans